 Environment / Sustainability

-- Capturing and reusing storm water runoff from all of the facilities at the mine site;
+- Capturing and using storm water runoff from mine facilities

-- Treating and recycling all sanitary system and gray water produced on site.
+- Treating and recycling sanitary system and gray water produced on site.

 Environmental monitoring on site will assure that Copper Flat operations and facilities are running according to design and assure that adverse impacts to the environment do not occur.
 Environmental monitoring during operations will include: